TALK TO SALES

 What is an HRA?

 Offering a health benefit is a big decision for employers.
-When looking for the perfect health benefit, employers must consider things like cost, flexibility, and health services covered.
-An increasingly popular option is the health reimbursement arrangement (HRA).
+When looking for the perfect health benefit, you have to consider things like cost, flexibility, and the health services the benefit covers.
+A popular option for affordable coverage is the health reimbursement arrangement (HRA).

 HRAs can be very beneficial for your organization.
-They are tax-advantaged for employers and enable employees to choose how they’d like to use their health benefit.
-There are a variety of HRAs, so employers need to understand how each works before making a decision on which one to offer.
+They are tax-advantaged for employers and give employees more choice over how they'd like to use their health benefit.
+There are various HRAs, so employers need to understand how each works before making a decision on which one to offer.

 What are HRAs?

-An HRA, sometimes mistakenly called a health reimbursement account, is an IRS-approved, tax-free health benefit used to reimburse employees for out-of-pocket medical expenses and, in some cases, individual health insurance premiums.
+An HRA, sometimes mistakenly called a health reimbursement account, is an IRS-approved, tax-free health benefit employers use to reimburse employees for qualifying out-of-pocket medical expenses and, in some cases, individual health insurance premiums.
 An HRA is an employer-funded benefit, which means there are no employee contributions.

 HRAs are an excellent way to provide a well-rounded health benefit and allow employees to pay for specific medical expenses that meet their individual needs.
-It's an especially budget-friendly option for small businesses that can't afford a group health insurance plan.
+It's an especially budget-friendly option for small businesses that can't afford a group health insurance plan or don’t meet a group plan’s minimum participation requirements.

 The types of HRAs available include: